Mnemonic: History

 To assist in retaining the mnemonical words in the memory, they were formed into memorial lines.
 Such strange words in difficult hexameter scansion, are by no means easy to memorise.
 The vowel or consonant, which Grey connected with a particular figure, was chosen arbitrarily.

 A later modification was made in 1806 Gregor von Feinaigle, a German monk from Salem near Constance.
 While living and working in Paris, he expounded a system of mnemonics in which (as in Wennsshein) the numerical figures are represented by letters chosen due to some similarity to the figure or an accidental connection with it.
 This alphabet was supplemented by a complicated system of localities and signs.
 Feinaigle, who apparently did not publish any written documentation of this method, travelled to England in 1811.
 The following year one of his pupils published The New Art of Memory (1812), giving Feinaigle's system.
 In addition, it contains valuable historical material about previous systems.

-Other mnemonists later published simplified forms, as the more complicated menemonics were generally abandoned.
+Other mnemonists later published simplified forms, as the more complicated mnemonics were generally abandoned.
 Methods founded chiefly on the so-called laws of association (cf. Mental association) were taught with some success in Germany.